Kandagawa Jet Girls: Anime

 On July 26, 2019, Kadokawa, Marvelous, and Egg Firm announced a new multimedia project with Senran Kagura producer Kenichiro Takaki.
 Takaki revealed that the new multimedia project would include a planned game and anime television series.
 The series was animated by TNK and directed by Hiraku Kaneko, with Gō Zappa handling the series' composition, and Tsutomu Miyazawa designing the characters based on the original character design of Hanaharu Naruko.
 Egg Firm produced the series.

-While the first episode had an advanced broadcast debut on AT-X on September 25, 2019, the series officially aired from October 8, 2019 to January 7, 2020 on AT-X, Tokyo MX, MBS, and BS11.
+While the first episode had an advanced broadcast debut on AT-X on September 25, 2019, (Note: The first episode had an advanced broadcast debut on September 25, 2019.) the series officially aired from October 8, 2019, to January 7, 2020 on AT-X, Tokyo MX, MBS, and BS11.
 Yū Sasahara and Riko Kohara performed the opening theme "Bullet Mermaid", while Azusa Tadokoro performed the ending theme "RIVALS."
 The series is licensed by Sentai Filmworks and Muse Communication.
 An OVA episode is bundled with the limited edition of the game titled Kandagawa Jet Girls DX Jet Pack (神田川JET GIRLS DXジェットパック).

 On February 18, 2021, Sentai Filmworks announced that the series would receive an English dub.